pingcap/docs-cn/br/br-pitr-guide.md

 - New log data created in the cluster: 10 GB/h
 - Write (INSERT/UPDATE/DELETE) QPS: 10,000

-Testing scenario 2 (on TiDB Self-Hosted):
+Testing scenario 2 (on TiDB Self-Hosted) is as follows:

 - The number of TiKV nodes (8 core, 64 GB memory): 6
 - TiKV configuration item `import.num-threads`: 8